creativenull/efmls-configs-nvim/README.md

   <img src="https://dotfyle.com/plugins/creativenull/efmls-configs-nvim/shield" alt="Configs on dotfyle">
 </a>

-An unofficial collection of linters and formatters configured for [efm-langserver][efm-langserver] to work with the built-in [nvim-lsp][nvim-lsp].
-Works only for Neovim >= 0.5.
+An unofficial collection of linters and formatters configured for [efm-langserver][efm-langserver] for neovim.

 ## Supported linters and formatters